Learning sciences

-Learning sciences (LS) is an interdisciplinary field of study dedicated to the empirical investigation of learning, exploration of what might be important for people to learn and why, engagement in the design and implementation of learning innovations, and the improvement of instructional methodologies.
-LS research traditionally focuses on cognitive-psychological, sociocultural, and critical theoretical foundations of human learning, as well as practical design of learning environments.
-Major contributing fields include cognitive science, computer science, educational psychology, anthropology, and applied linguistics.
+Learning sciences (LS) is the interdisciplinary, scientific study of human learning and its processes in the real world.
+It explores how people learn, identifies what might be important for human learning, engages in the design and implementation of learning environments, and improves instructional methodologies.

+Drawing on cognitive psychology, neuroscience, education, computer science and sociology, LS researchers study the interactions among learners, social groups, technologies, and environments.

+Major contributing fields include cognitive science, educational psychology, affective science, computer science, neuroscience, anthropology, and linguistics.

 Over the past decade, LS researchers have expanded their focus to include informal learning environments, instructional methods, policy innovations, and the design of curricula.

 Domain definition

 As an interdisciplinary field, LS draws from many traditions and perspectives, thus its identity is multifaceted and varies between institutions.
 However, the International Society of the Learning Sciences (ISLS) summarizes the field as follows: "Researchers in the interdisciplinary field of learning sciences, born during the 1990s, study learning as it happens in real-world situations and how to better facilitate learning in designed environments – in school, online, in the workplace, at home, and in informal environments.
 Learning sciences research may be guided by constructivist, social-constructivist, socio-cognitive, and socio-cultural theories of learning."

 ISLS has a large worldwide membership, is affiliated with two international journals: Journal of the Learning Sciences and International Journal of Computer Supported Collaborative Learning, and has previously sponsored the biennial Computer Supported Collaborative Learning conference and International Conference of the Learning Sciences on alternate years.
 Since 2020, these two conferences have been combined as a unified ISLS Annual Meeting with one track for each conference.

 Although controlled experimental studies and rigorous qualitative research have long been employed in learning sciences, LS researchers often use design-based research methods.
 Interventions are conceptualized and implemented in natural settings to test the ecological validity of dominant theory, as well as to develop new theories and frameworks for conceptualizing learning, instruction, design processes, and educational reform.
-LS research strives to generate principles of practice beyond the particular features of an educational innovation to solve real educational problems, giving LS its interventionist character.
+LS research strives to generate principles of practice beyond the particular features of an educational innovation to solve real educational problems in the real world, giving LS its interventionist character.